influxdata/docs-v2/content/influxdb/v2.0/reference/flux/language/types.md

 Records are the only types that fall under this constraint.

 ### Negatable Constraint
-Negatable types ore those the unary arithmetic operator `-` accepts.
+Negatable types are those the unary arithmetic operator `-` accepts.
 Integer, Uinteger, Float, and Duration types are `Negatable`.

 ### Timeable Constraint
 Duration and Time types are `Timeable`.

+##### Stringable Constraint
+Stringable types are those that can be evaluated and expressed in string interpolation.
+String, Integer, Uinteger, Float, Boolean, Time, and Duration types are `Stringable`.